jjone36/Youtube/README.md

 This is a repository for youtube project to develop strategies for Youtubers and predict the views of videos

 > ML skill Used:
-  - Scraping data from Youtube API and intensive exploratory data analysis
+  - Scraping data from Youtube API and intensive exploratory data analysis with visualization
   - Word embedding with text2vec package
   - predicting the views with glmnet and  xgboost